–On Tap Now–

 Blue Danube A complex malty aroma greets you, courtesy of melanoidin-rich Munich and Vienna malts.
 This style of lager originated in Vienna, Austria, but we use American Sterling hops, which provide a bit of spiciness.
 An exceptionally well balanced beer from start to finish.
 Alcohol: 5.0% ABV, Bitterness: 26 IBU.

 Comrade Warmer Our take on the classic Russian Imperial Stout.
 With a bit of coffee aroma up front, Comrade Warmer’s full-bodied cocoa and licorice flavor fades to a gentle alcohol warmth on the finish.
-Just the brew for Redmond’s cool Spring weather.
-Alcohol: 8.2% ABV, Bitterness: 50 IBU.
+Alcohol: 7.4% ABV, Bitterness: 50 IBU.

 Got a suggestion?
 Hit up the listener request line, and let us know what you’d like to drink.